-- 2. For the tabulated values no allowance need be made for negative manufacturing tolerance and reduction in thickness due to - 3.
-For the pipes with diameters greater than 450 mm, the minimum thickness shall be taken in accordance with the standards agreed upon with the Register; the minimum thickness value shall not be taken less than that specified for pipes with diameter of 450 mm.
+2. For the tabulated values no allowance need be made for negative manufacturing tolerance and reduction in thickness due to bending.
+3. For the pipes with diameters greater than 450 mm, the minimum thickness shall be taken in accordance with the standards agreed upon with the Register; the minimum thickness value shall not be taken less than that specified for pipes with diameter of 450 mm.

-4. The minimum internal diameters of drain, sounding, air and overflow pipes shall be accepted in compliance with 7.2.3, 10.1.12, - 10.2.8 and 10.4.7 accordingly. - 5.
-For pipes protected against corrosion by special coatings, linings, etc., the minimum wall thicknesses of pipes, listed in columns 3, 4 and 5, may be reduced by an amount of not more than 1 mm. - 6.
-For sounding pipes, the thicknesses stated in coins 3 and 5 apply to the parts, which are outside the tanks, for which these pipes are - 7.
-For threaded pipes, the wall thickness shown is the minimum thickness at the bottom of the thread. - 8.
-The thicknesses stated in columns 6 and 7 apply to the pipes, which are galvanized on the inside. - 9.
-The minimum wall thicknesses of bilge and ballast lines passing through cargo tanks, as well as cargo lines will be subject to special consideration by the Register in each case. - 10.
-The Table is not applicable to the exhaust gas piping. - 11.
-For low pressure carbon dioxide system the wall thickness of pipes on a length from tank to discharge nozzles shall be the same as - 12.
-Wall thickness of scuppers and discharge pipes shall not be less than stated in 4.3.2. - 13.
-Wall thickness of ballast and air pipes passing through cargo tanks shall comply with the requirements of Table 9.10.1.
+4. The minimum internal diameters of drain, sounding, air and overflow pipes shall be accepted in compliance with 7.2.3, 10.1.12, 10.2.8 and 10.4.7 accordingly.

+5. For pipes protected against corrosion by special coatings, linings, etc., the minimum wall thicknesses of pipes, listed in columns 3, 4 and 5, may be reduced by an amount of not more than 1 mm.

+6. For sounding pipes, the thicknesses stated in colns 3 and 5 apply to the parts, which are outside the tanks, for which these pipes are intended.
+7. For threaded pipes, the wall thickness shown is the minimum thickness at the bottom of the thread.

+8. The thicknesses stated in columns 6 and 7 apply to the pipes, which are galvanized on the inside.

+9. The minimum wall thicknesses of bilge and ballast lines passing through cargo tanks, as well as cargo shall be not less than specified in 9.10.1.

+10. The Table is not applicable to the exhaust gas piping.

+11. For low pressure carbon dioxide system the wall thickness of pipes on a length from tank to discharge nozzles shall be the same as in column 7.

+12. Wall thickness of scuppers and discharge pipes shall not be less than stated in 4.3.2.

+13. Wall thickness of ballast and air pipes passing through cargo tanks shall comply with the requirements of Table 9.10.1.